Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint0.md

 - Ways of working meeting
 - Project board setup

-## What we're planning to do this week
+## What we’re planning to do this week

 - Conduct a data architecture review
 - Set up a seperate Azure environment for Marvell